Ask Phyllis is a blog series of frequently asked real estate questions. Have a question about real estate? Email us here

 For those home sellers who don’t need/want to bring in rental furniture, but want to spend some time and energy on sprucing up their home for sale, check out these quick and easy tips for home staging on a budget.

-1) Clean your home from top to bottom.
-It’s not that expensive to hire a professional to wash the windows; your return on investment will be phenomenal!
+- First, clean your home from top to bottom.
+It pays to hire a professional to wash the windows, and your return on investment will be significant.

-2) Declutter, donate, sell, eliminate.
-Go through your belongings and then go through them again.
-90% of my clients tell me they brought “stuff” to their new home that they ultimately threw away.
-Rent a safety deposit box for your valuables and move them before your home goes on the market.
-Remove all of your refrigerator magnets.
-As identity theft is rampant remove all financial information.
+- Next, declutter, donate, sell, and eliminate.
+Go through your belongings once, then go through them again.
+In fact, 90% of clients say they bring “stuff” to their new home that they later throw away.
+Additionally, rent a safe deposit box for valuables and move them before your home goes on the market.
+Remove refrigerator magnets, and also eliminate any financial information due to identity theft risks.

-4) Fresh flowers or a bowl of fresh fruit are simple inexpensive ways to bring life to the kitchen and other rooms in your home.
+- Finally, add fresh finishing touches.
+Fresh flowers or a bowl of fruit are simple, inexpensive ways to bring life to the kitchen and other rooms in your home.